transposit-connectors/calendar_events/README.md

 }
 ```

-Run this JavaScript operation and note the JSON result.
+Run this JavaScript operation and observe the JSON result.

 Next, return to the `get_calendar_events` operation, and add an `AND` clause to specify `timeMin`: